The Magnificence of the Pacific Walrus: An Endangered Species

-Once, there were 20 species of walrus.
-But there are now thought to be only two species left – the Atlantic and the Pacific walrus.
-Aside from location, the primary difference between these cousins is their size.
-On average, the Pacific walrus weighs more than 3,745 pounds (1,700 kilograms), while the smaller Atlantic walrus comes in at 3,200 pounds (1,450 kilograms).
+Once, there were 20 species of walruses.
+But now, only two species are thought to remain – the Atlantic and the Pacific walrus.
+Aside from location, size is the primary difference between these cousins.
+On average, the Pacific walrus weighs more than 3,745 pounds (1,700 kilograms); the smaller Atlantic walrus comes in at 3,200 pounds (1,450 kilograms).

 Having been around for millions of years – between 20 and 26 million – they have evolved to survive in unforgiving and constantly changing icy environments.

-And though one might worry about their welfare in the harsh Arctic climate, know that they are more likely to overheat than be too cold.
-Thanks to a thick layer of blubber made of fats and collagen, walrus are well equipped to handle the worst Mother Nature can throw at them.
+Although one might worry about their welfare in the harsh Arctic climate, they are more likely to overheat than be too cold.
+Thanks to a thick layer of blubber made of fats and collagen, walruses are well-equipped to handle the worst Mother Nature can throw at them.

-When you come across a herd of walrus hauled out on the beach on an Arctic cruise, all you see is various shades of brown (and a bit of pink) for almost miles.
-The loud honks, the smells and the sheer volume of the animals overwhelms.
+When you come across a herd of walruses hauled out on the beach on an Arctic cruise, you see various shades of brown (and a bit of pink) for miles.
+The loud honks, the smells and the sheer volume of the animals overwhelm.

-Though they mostly prefer to rest on ice, in the summer months the ice recedes, leaving only sandy beaches with sometimes thousands of same sex walruses hauled out together.
+They mostly prefer to rest on ice, but the ice recedes in summer, leaving only sandy beaches with sometimes thousands of same-sex walruses hauled out together.
 During breeding season, one bull can find himself with a harem of up to 20 cows.

-Over millions of years, the walrus has evolved canines into magnificent tusks.
-Their purpose is varied but their importance to the animals’ survival is constant.
-They’re used to help pull these enormous animals onto ice to rest, to maintain breathing holes in the ice, and to fight with others when needed.
-Walrus are the only pinnipeds – a class of carnivorous marine mammals that includes true seals, eared seals and the walrus – that grow tusks.
-And both males and females have them.
+Over millions of years, the walrus has evolved its canines into magnificent tusks.
+Their purpose is varied, but their importance to the animals’ survival is constant.
+They are used to help pull these enormous animals onto ice to rest, to maintain breathing holes in the ice and to fight with others when needed.
+Walruses are the only pinnipeds – a class of carnivorous marine mammals that includes true seals, eared seals and the walrus – that grow tusks.
+Males and females have them.

-“Walrus are still poached and hunted, as their [ivory] tusks can fetch a high price on black markets,” explains Hom-Weaver.
+“Walrus are still poached and hunted, as their [ivory] tusks can fetch a high price on black markets,” Hom-Weaver tells us.
 “They’re also used in customary carvings from villages in the remote Arctic regions of the world.”

-This makes us, humans, the walrus’ biggest threat and primary predator.
+This makes humans the walruses’ biggest threat and primary predator.

-Polar bears and orcas are certainly above walrus on the food chain and occasionally hunt younger and more vulnerable walrus.
-However, the sheer size of a walrus makes it difficult for these predators, causing them to expend too much energy trying to catch one.
+Polar bears and orcas are above walrus on the food chain and occasionally hunt younger and more vulnerable walruses.
+But the sheer size of a walrus makes it difficult for those predators, causing them to expend too much energy trying to catch one.

-With a powerful jaw, their cheeks create a forceful suction that draws clams right out of their shells.
+Thanks to a powerful jaw, their cheeks create a forceful suction that draws clams out of their shells.